-Independent Auditor's Report To the Board of Directors and Shareholders of Metro Global Holdings Corporation and Subsidiaries(Formerly Fil-Estate Corporation)
+Independent Auditor's Report To the Board of Directors and Shareholders of Metro Global Holdings Corporation and Subsidiaries

-We have audited in accordance with Philippine Standards on Auditing, the consolidated financial statements of Metro Global Holdings Corporation (the "Parent Company") and its subsidiaries (together, the "Group") as at and for the years ended December 31, 2021 and 2020 and have issued our report thereon dated May 10, 2022.
+We have audited in accordance with Philippine Standards on Auditing, the consolidated financial statements of Metro Global Holdings Corporation (the "Parent Company") and its subsidiaries (together, the "Group") as at December 31, 2022 and 2021 and for each of the three years in the period ended December 31, 2022, and have issued our report thereon dated April 11, 2023.
 Our audits were made for the purpose of forming an opinion on the basic financial statements taken as a whole.
 The Supplementary Schedule on Financial Soundness Indicators, including their definitions, formulas, calculation, and their appropriateness or usefulness to the intended users, are the responsibility of the Group's management.
 These financial soundness indicators are not measures of operating performance defined by Philippine Financial Reporting Standards (PFRS) and may not be comparable to similarly titled measures presented by other companies.
 This schedule is presented for the purpose of complying with the Revised SRC Rule 68 issued by the Securities and Exchange Commission and is not a required part of the basic consolidated financial statements prepared in accordance with PFRS.
-The components of these financial soundness indicators have been traced to the Group's consolidated financial statements as at and for the years ended December 31, 2021 and 2020 and no material exceptions were noted.
+The components of these financial soundness indicators have been traced to the Group's consolidated financial statements as at December 31, 2022 and 2021 and for each of the three years in the period ended December 31, 2022 and no material exceptions were noted.

 BIR A.N.
-08-000745-144-2022; issued on February 15, 2022; effective until February 14, 2025 BOA/PRC Reg.
-No. 0142, effective until January 21, 2023
+08-000745-144-2022; issued on February 15, 2022; effective until February 14, 2025